rogercampos/wazowski/README.md

 end
 ```

 The instance used as context will be newly created for every committed transaction occurred.
+It will be also
+newly created for any `observable` declared.

 If you're observing multiple models inside an observable, and all those models experience changes inside a transaction
 (say, i.e. 4 models), all your 4 handlers will be executed.
 Since all those changes occurred in a single transaction,